Burke-Porter-Grand-Rapids/.github/.github/PULL_REQUEST_TEMPLATE/breaking_changes_pull_request_template.md

 ## Implementation Notes
-Highlight any design decisions, trade-offs, or deviations from the issue
+Highlight any important information, design decisions, trade-offs, or deviations from the issue

 ## Testing